 It’s easier to pull them now than letting them go overwinter.
 Otherwise, you’ll have a bunch of crunchy stems (and potentially reseeded plants) to deal with when prepping in the spring.

-This also applies to warm-weather perennials that we northerners use like an annual – such as begonias, dahlias, and gladiolus.
+This also applies to warm-weather perennials that we in the north have to use like annuals – such as begonias, dahlias, and gladiolus.
 Dig them up before the ground freezes, or they won’t come back next year.

 Even your overwintering perennials can use a little love before snow comes.
 They can be trimmed down if you prefer a less bushy look for your garden.